FAQ for international students

 If you have taken ZAK, HoC, or language courses and/or seminars, please go to “ÜQ/SQ-Leistungen” in the Campus Management System in “Exam Registration and Unregistration”.
 Here are the courses that are not listed in the ToR yet.
 You can click on “assign” to add them to your ToR.

-If problems occur, please contact the Students Office (Studierendenservice), attach the certificate of the German Course and ask to add the course to your Transcript of Records.
+If problems occur, please contact the International Relations Office (international relations), attach the certificate of the German Course and ask to add the course to your Transcript of Records. ∂ wiwi kit edu

 How does writing a thesis work at KIT?
 Do I need to propose a topic or is there an existing list I can choose from?
 How can I find a tutor?